 Explanation of CPC Relevant Note

-ICCAT Requirement actions taken to domestic laws or 11000
+ICCAT Requirement actions taken to domestic laws or

 (per 16-01) implement regulations

-(per 10 01) Implement (as applicable)
+r. (as applicable)

 1. Catch reporting (para.
 5) China submitted the Regulation on the

-1. caten reporting (para: 5) BET quarterly catch distant water
+BET quarterly catch distant water

 report according to fisheries

 the time limit and management

-ICCAT format. management
+ICCAT format.

 Each vessel must fill The 2016-01 had

 in the logbook. been translated into

-G Chinese and all the
+Every company must Chinese and all the

-Every company must

 report monthly catch vessel must strictly

 report for each vessel abide by it.

 to China's Fishery

-7 7 Authority.
-N. 1.
-1.1
+Authority.

 2. Implementation of the area/time Not applicable as Not applicable

 closure (para.
 38), including China do not have

 inspection and control measures vessels using FAD.

 3. Use of and limitation of FADs Not applicable as Not applicable

 (para 16) China do not have

 vessels using FAD.

 4. CPC Scientific Observer Not applicable as Not applicable

 (para 39 and Annex 5) Chinese fishing

 vessels did not visit

 the EEZ of coastal

 states during last year

 5. Quota transfers para 8) No quota transfer Not applicable

-L 1
+6. Capacity management (para 12) China's fishing effort Regulation on the

+for BET is precisely distant water

+commensurate with fisheries

+our fishing management

+possibilities/quota.

+The active fishing The 2016-01 had

+vessel number is well been translated into

+below the number Chinese and all the